ChessMax/awesome-programming-languages/README.md

 - [Odin](https://github.com/odin-lang/Odin) - The Odin programming language is designed with the intent of creating an alternative to C.
 - [Oil](http://www.oilshell.org/) - Oil is a new Unix shell.
 It's our upgrade path from bash to a better language and runtime.
 # P:
+- [Passerine]() - A small extensible programming language designed for concise expression with little code.
+Passerine is a small, concise, extensible functional scripting language, powered by a VM¹ written in Rust.
 - [Pharo](https://pharo.org/) - Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).
 - [Pinafore](https://github.com/AshleyYakeley/Truth/) - Pinafore is a language that allows you to structure information and create user interfaces for it.
 Currently it's at the "proof of concept" stage.
 You can build it from source and run it.
 - [Pure](https://github.com/agraef/pure-lang) - Pure is a modern-style functional programming language based on term rewriting.
 It offers equational definitions with pattern matching, full symbolic rewriting capabilities, dynamic typing, eager and lazy evaluation, lexical closures, built-in list and matrix support and an easy-to-use C interface.